giorgiosironi/sicp-exercises/es5.52/README.md

 +++++ add restore calls
 ++ implement `end_with_linkage(Linkage, InstructionSequence*)`
 +++ in the form of `Linkage::use_to_end_with(InstructionSequence)`
+- (compile-application exp target linkage)
+-- end2end test for calling a primitive procedure
+-- make sure it produces an error saying this is not implemented -- implement compile part
+-- add linkage (if needed for this)
-+- start passing a Linkage (default one, `next`) to `compile_*()` +- start passing a Linkage to `compile()` but perhaps overload allowing a default of `next` -- actually use Linkage in `compile[_*]()`
+-- end2end test should show somewhere the sum, even if it doesn't print it on stdout due to the lack of a REPL +- start passing a Linkage (default one, `next`) to `compile_*()` +- start passing a Linkage to `compile()` but perhaps overload allowing a default of `next` -- actually use Linkage in `compile[_*]()`
 -- add end2end test: an assignment (will fail)
 - (compile-assignment exp target linkage)
 + (compile-definition exp target linkage)
--- to end2end test it, Register `env` must be initialized
+++ to end2end test it, Register `env` must be initialized ++ done this with `compile-and-execute`
 --- what we need to do is to replicate `compile-and-go`
 --- `assemble` must include eceval (for some reason, but also because it initializes stack and environment).
 ---- in general, it gives you a REPL where to use what you just compiled?